naninfinite/website-os/docs/easy/README.md

 - `open <appId>` — open an app window (desktop) or full-page (mobile)
 - `clear`, `echo <text>`, `time`, `era`
 - `theme <terminal-os|os-91|now-os>` — preview era (dev only; disabled if forced)

+Arcade v1 (Pong + Snake)

+- Open `Arcade.EXE` to play Pong or Snake locally.
+Use keyboard arrows / WASD or on-screen touch controls on mobile.
+- The engine is deterministic and cores live in `src/arcade/games`.
+Renderers vary by era (ASCII for Terminal-OS, pixel canvas for OS-91, modern canvas for Now-OS).